Controlled Generation of Unseen Faults for Partial and Open-Partial Domain Adaptation: Methodology

 (1) For the \textit{Baseline} comparison, we consider a setup where the classifier is trained on real source domain data only.
 It shows the minimal achievable performance if no adaptation is performed.
 (2) The adversarial feature alignment approach \textit{Unilateral} DA \cite{wang2020missing} is chosen as a comparison method as it has been evaluated in a \textit{Partial} DA setting before (as elaborated in \secref{sec:RW}).
 It aims to achieve the same goals but uses a different strategy (feature alignment vs.\ data generation in our proposed framework).
-While originally proposed as a completely unsupervised DA method, experiments conducted on the extreme scenario (where only the healthy class is shared between the two domains) used the healthy data label from the target domain for alignment.
+While originally proposed as a completely unsupervised DA method, the authors also conducted experiments on the extreme scenario (where only the healthy class is shared between the two domains).
+For these experiments, the healthy data label from the target domain was used for alignment \cite{wang2020missing}.
 We compare our method to both implementations and denote the completely unsupervised implementation as \textit{Unilateral} and the one using the target's healthy label for alignment as $Unilateral^{*}$.
+(3) The adversarial approach \textit{BA3US} balances each batch of target data with randomly sampled source data.
+It, therefore, presents an interesting comparison method to the proposed \textit{FaultSignatureGAN}, where we balance the target domain with generated data that has been mapped to the target domain in an unsupervised manner.
+Additionally, BA3US addresses the challenge of uncertain class predictions in the source domain being propagated to the target domain.
+The authors proposed to exploit an adaptive weighted complement entropy objective to encourage incorrect classes to have uniform and low prediction scores.
 Moreover, we compare our method to two data generation approaches.
-(3) First, \textit{GenAlign} is used for comparison \cite{li2018cross} (see \secref{sec:RW}), where target data is generated by passing novel input to the generative model.
+(4) First, \textit{GenAlign} is used for comparison \cite{li2018cross} (see \secref{sec:RW}), where target data is generated by passing novel input to the generative model.
 This approach is used to challenge the hypothesis that generative models are limited in their extrapolation abilities and therefore, the novel target data generation should not rely on extrapolation abilities of the model (as we do in our work).
-(4) The second data generation method used for comparison is the domain mapping method \textit{PixelDA} \cite{bousmalis2017unsupervised}.
+(5) The second data generation method used for comparison is the domain mapping method \textit{PixelDA} \cite{bousmalis2017unsupervised}.
 While it was originally applied to \textit{ClosedSet} UDA settings for DA tasks in computer vision (CV), one of the experiments in the paper was conducted on novel target classes that have not been represented in the training dataset.
 This setup resembles the \textit{Partial} DA setting.
 While the results obtained in the paper were very convincing, when applied to the extreme case of partial DA on CM data where only one class is shared between the domains, the good performance could not be replicated.
 Therefore, we modified the approach to allow for a fair comparison.
 Instead of generating the healthy target data (as proposed in the paper), we train the model to generate source faults, conditioned on the source healthy data.
 This has the following advantages: 1) the available source data is exploited better and 2) the novel input data to the generative model is more similar to the data the model has seen before.
 Ultimately, this modified \textit{PixelDA} approach enables to generate unseen target data by conditioning the generative model on the target healthy data at inference time.
 Since this data has not been seen before, the generation requires extrapolation abilities.